Perfect for pairing with other programs.

 * round-trip based on U.S. East Coast departure

 ** Not all courses require diving.
 For snorklers please budget $150 (1) Dive Insurance, $65 (www.diversalertnetwork.org).

 (2) Four Open Water Dives $200.
 Cost only applies to students that are not certified and need to complete the Open Water Certification.

 (3) Dive gear purchased in the US $800

 (4) Certifications $105 (5) Open Water referral $200.
 Cost only applies to students not certified

 - 2 semesters of college-level biology, ecology, or equivalent required

 - 1 additional semester of college-level biology, ecology, or environmental science recommended

 - Nationally recognized SCUBA certification or Open Water referral

-Total credit for each Session is 3 semester/4.5 quarter hours.
+Total credit for the program is 4 semester/6 quarter hours.